AFBuratin/circIMPACT/README.md

 #> Loading required package: iterators
 ```

-For instance, you can see the distribution of circRNA-target:
+For instance, you can see the distribution of circRNA-impact:

 ``` r